Twisted

 Types of twisted

-and how to identify?
+and how to identify them?

 Twisted yarn can be classified into 2 types depending on the twisting direction.